CHAPTER

 Source.
 (See Revision Note at chapter heading for

-textile used with foundation, soil, rock, earth or any other geotechnical
+with foundation, soil, rock, earth or any other

-engineering-related material as an integral part of a man-made structure or system
+geotechnical engineering-related material as an integral part of a man-made

 Source.
 (See Revision Note at chapter heading for

-the land surface in the zone of saturation of soil or rock and includes perched
+surface in the zone of saturation of soil or rock and includes perched water

 Source.
 (See Revision Note at chapter heading for